 Dams are prohibited in the following land zones:

-The technical guidelines for the construction of farm dams can be located in the Development Control Plan .
+The technical guidelines for the construction of Farm Dams can be located in the Development Control Plan .
 The purpose of these controls is to ensure:

 At the completion of the construction of the dam it will be require that certification from a registered surveyor that the dam does not exceed the approved capacity.
-Certification from a Geotechnical Engineer may also be required as a condition of consent if the dam is location in an area of unstable land.
-This is to ensure that the dam construction has been carried out in accordance with the technical requirements and the conditions of approval.
+Certification from a Geotechnical Engineer may also be required as a condition of consent if the Dam is location in an area of unstable land.
+This is to ensure that the Dam construction has been carried out in accordance with the technical requirements and the conditions of approval.

-No approval is required to removal the silt from an existing dam.
+No approval is required to remove the silt from an existing dam.
 This silt or sludge must be disposed of on the property.
 The works must not increase the dam’s capacity from the original approval or constructed size.
 It is recommended you speak to the duty planner to confirm the proposed works require no approval.

 No approval is required to fix a leak in a dam as long as the following items are complied with: